oslabs-beta/nemo/README.md

 - Health monitoring solution focusing on CPU and memory consumption
 - Delivers insights in accesible formats, such as tables and graphs
-- Provides real-time data from the cluster
+- Provides real-time data from the GKE hosted cluster
 - Includes a visualization of cluster structure with color-coded severity indicators

 ## Demo